ohmeta/metapi/README.md

 ## motivation

-  we all need a metagenomics pipelines for academic research.
+  we all need a metagenomics pipeline for academic research.

 ## principle